angular/components/.github/ISSUE_TEMPLATE.md

 #### What are the steps to reproduce?
-Providing a StackBlitz reproduction is the *best* way share your issue. <br/>
+Providing a StackBlitz reproduction is the *best* way to share your issue. <br/>
 StackBlitz starter: https://goo.gl/wwnhMV<br/>